 Tommy began his swimming career at 10 years old for King Aquatic Club, where he went on to set multiple team and PNS records as a KING athlete.
 As a member of KING's National Group, he represented KING as a national championship qualifier in the 100-meter free.
 This success enabled Tommy to swim for the University of Washington on an athletic scholarship, where he specialized in the sprint events.
 After retiring from the sport as an athlete, he transferred his expertise into coaching when he began his coaching career for the Marine Hill's Swim Team.
 He had a big role in leading Marine Hills to its first ever All-City Championship in the program’s history and he followed the next year with leading them to another All-City Championship.
 Meanwhile, he also assisted in coaching KING’s Power Group and was greatly influential in helping two athletes final at Washington’s State Championship.
 Following his success with the power group and summer league, Tommy was appointed to be the lead site coach at the Mount Rainier Pool.
 His impact on the site was immediate as the group more than doubled in size and his coaching produced some of the top 8&unders on KING.

 In 2012, Tommy took over the reigns of the KING North Age Group site, where the athletes quickly excelled under his tutelage.
-Since 2012, the athletes he has coached have set 21 KING records and 11 PNS records.
-Moreover, the 2013-2014 season demonstrated Tommy’s positive impact on KING after his athletes went on to set 9 national top-10 times.
-Likewise, Tommy was named the Head Zone Coach for the 2014 PNS Zone Team where he led them from an 8th place finish the previous year to a 2nd place finish this year.
+Since 2012, the athletes he has coached have set 41 KING records, 24 PNS records, and 2 National Age Group records.
+His athletes have set 53 national top-10 rankings and 16 all-time top 100 times.

 Tommy’s coaching style puts a large emphasis on teaching elite technique in addition to providing every athlete with the opportunity to be great.